 Yes.
-Rangers are state-certified law enforcement officers who exercise full police powers both within and adjacent to the Park District.
-Rangers have the same authority to arrest as municipal police officers.
-Rangers are on-duty 24-hours a day, year-round, patrolling parklands on foot, in vehicles, on horseback, and on bicycles.
+Cleveland Metroparks police are state-certified law enforcement officers who exercise full police powers both within and adjacent to the Park District.
+Police have the same authority to arrest as municipal police officers.
+Police officers are on-duty 24-hours a day, year-round, patrolling parklands on foot, in vehicles, on horseback, and on bicycles.

-The department's jurisdiction comprises over 21,000 acres of land in six northeast Ohio counties, 100 miles of connecting parkways, and Cleveland Metroparks Zoo.
-With 85 sworn officers, and a 15 member civilian support staff, Cleveland Metroparks Ranger Department is one of the largest police agencies in Cuyahoga County.
+The department's jurisdiction comprises over 23,000 acres of land in six northeast Ohio counties, 100 miles of connecting parkways, and Cleveland Metroparks Zoo.
+With 85 sworn officers, and a 15 member civilian support staff, Cleveland Metroparks Police Department is one of the largest police agencies in Cuyahoga County.

-If faced with an emergency, notify Ranger Headquarters immediately by calling 440-333-4911 or 911.
-Yellow emergency phones are located throughout the Park District, and will also connect you directly to Ranger Headquarters.
+If faced with an emergency, notify Police Headquarters immediately by calling 440.333.4911 or 911.
+Yellow emergency phones are located throughout the Park District, and will also connect you directly to Police Headquarters.
 If you spot a Park District employee, notify them of your situation as well.
-They will assist you in contacting a ranger for help.
-Non-life-threatening situations should be reported to Ranger Headquarters at 440-331-5530.
+They will assist you in contacting a police officer for help.
+Non-life-threatening situations should be reported to Police Headquarters at 440.331.5530.

-Nuisance or injured animals within the Park District should be reported to Ranger Headquarters at 440-331-5530.
+Nuisance or injured animals within the Park District should be reported to Police Headquarters at 440.331.5530.
 Animal-related questions should be directed to a Cleveland Metroparks naturalist.
-While some park systems use the term "ranger" to describe a member of their educational staff, Cleveland Metroparks rangers are police officers.
 Contact a naturalist at any Cleveland Metroparks nature center.

-The Ranger Department is the Park District's law enforcement agency, and should be contacted with police-related matters.
-Click here for maps and directions to all Cleveland Metroparks reservations, or call 216-635-3200.
+The Police Department is the Park District's law enforcement agency, and should be contacted with police-related matters.
+Click here for maps and directions to all Cleveland Metroparks reservations, or call 216.635.3200.

-Each year, Cleveland Metroparks rangers promote safety and crime prevention, and present demonstrations, to tens-of-thousands of Greater Clevelanders.
+Each year, Cleveland Metroparks police officers promote safety and crime prevention, and present demonstrations, to tens-of-thousands of Greater Clevelanders.
 Click here for more information.